Financing and funding

 At Waltz, we're breaking down barriers to make DSCR loans more accessible for non-U.S. real estate investors.
 These are some of the most common problems foreign nationals face and how we help you overcome them:

-• Credit score: Many lenders will request your American credit score.
+• Credit score.
+Many lenders will request your American credit score.
 If you don’t have one, how is it possible to get a loan?
 Waltz reviews your financial history wherever you call home.

-• Identification: What if you don’t have a social security number or an American passport?
+• Identification.
+What if you don’t have a social security number or an American passport?
 Not a problem, Waltz requires your passport from your home country and gathers all relevant information accordingly.

-• Forming a business: DSCR loans are only issued to businesses, but forming an LLC can take months, especially for foreigners.
+• Forming a business.
+DSCR loans are only issued to businesses, but forming an LLC can take months, especially for foreigners.
 You who might need to fax certain documents or even mail them– that’s not a typo, it’s an old school process.
 At Waltz, we take the new school approach: you can purchase your LLC with an EIN number in just 20 minutes or so.
 That way, you can start buying properties right away!

-• U.S. bank account: Operating a business and purchasing real estate requires a U.S. bank account.
+• U.S. bank account2.
+Operating a business and purchasing real estate requires a U.S. bank account.
 As part of your investor kit when you onboard with Waltz, you will get access to a digital bank account in the US.

-• Currency exchange: Exchange rates vary and in some cases, your home country may have limitations on what you can transfer.
+• Currency exchange.
+Exchange rates vary and in some cases, your home country may have limitations on what you can transfer.
 This could delay your closing date.
 We’ve established partnerships that make currency exchange simpler and at competitive rates.

 Apply for a DSCR loan with Waltz